Equity and Assessment

 You can then periodically assess student learning throughout the year and re-teach, review, and reinforce areas that still need some work.
 Going back to our marathon analogy, we can think of this part of the test prep process as conditioning and training so that our students have the tools needed to run the race.

 The second part of test prep involves getting to know the exam — it’s genre, language, scope, and scoring methods.
-We want students to have agency over the exam and an understanding of all its components.
+We want students to be able to take charge of their exam and have an understanding of all its components.
 Students should have the opportunity to take a practice exam in its entirety, so that they have a chance to practice their pacing, and time to develop their own best practices for test-taking.

 Again, thinking about the exam as a marathon that our students are being asked to run, the more our students know about the course of the race, the more empowered they’ll be when developing strategies to tackle it.